amosavian/FileProvider/README.md

 ## Features

-- [x] **LocalFileProvider** a wrapper for `NSFileManager` with some additions like searching and reading a portion of file
+- [x] **LocalFileProvider** a wrapper around `NSFileManager` with some additions like searching and reading a portion of file.
-- [x] **WebDAVFileProvider** WebDAV protocol is usual file transmission system on Macs
+- [x] **WebDAVFileProvider** WebDAV protocol is usual file transmission system on Macs.
 - [ ] **SMBFileProvider** SMB/CIFS and SMB2/3 are file and printer sharing protocol which is originated from IBM & Microsoft and SMB2/3 is now replacing AFP protocol on MacOS.
-I Implemented data types and some basic functions but *main interface is not implemented yet!*
+I implemented data types and some basic functions but *main interface is not implemented yet!*
 - [ ] **DropboxFileProvider**
 - [ ] **FTPFileProvider**
 - [ ] **AmazonS3FileProvider**